 With the new year right around the corner, it’s now the time when many of your employees start thinking about smoking cessation programs.
 Quitting smoking is a great goal, but it’s not an easy one.
 Many ex-smokers say quitting was the hardest thing they have ever done; even for people who have climbed mountains, started their own company or even experienced natural childbirth.

 In today’s climate talk of health care is often fraught with uncertainty and tension.
 But there is also much reason for optimism, such as the fact that, as an industry, we are better equipped than ever to meet the needs of individual health care consumers.
 At StayWell, I believe we have the added opportunity to positively affect our nation’s most pressing health care problem — continually increasing health care costs.

 On November 30, 2016

 The healthcare industry is ripe for disruption as individuals seek sustainable methods to improve their health and overall well-being.
 The use of technology that can be employed by both healthcare and employer systems is necessary for promoting well-being across a variety of demographic groups, and one company is creatively leading the tech revolution in both arenas.

 The Centers for Medicare and Medicaid Services (CMS) released a report in 2014 that was the result of a landmark, three-year study in which StayWell had the opportunity to participate.
 Called the Senior Risk Reduction Demonstration (SRRD), the study demonstrated that wellness programs can effectively help Medicare recipients reduce their health risks, and can do so without increasing total health care spending.

-Blog, CMS, Employer, Health Care Costs, Health Engagement, Health Program, Incentives, Medicare, Newsletter, Payer/Health Plans, population health management, Wellness, Wellness Programs, Healthcare Providers
+Population Health Management, Blog, Employer, Health Care Costs, Health Engagement, Health Program, Healthcare Providers, Incentives, Medicare, Newsletter, Payer/Health Plans, Wellness, Wellness Programs, Technology